overlooked-lyme-disease-clues

 How common is Lyme disease misdiagnosis in children?

-Very common.
-Studies suggest most children with Lyme disease never recall a tick bite, and many don’t develop the classic rash.
-When symptoms are nonspecific—fatigue, headaches, mood changes—Lyme often isn’t considered until much later.
+Many children with Lyme disease never recall a tick bite and may not develop the classic rash.
+When symptoms are nonspecific—fatigue, headaches, mood changes—Lyme may not be considered until later.

 What conditions can Lyme disease mimic in children?

-Should I ask my child’s doctor to test for Lyme?
+Should I ask my child’s doctor to test for Lyme disease?

 Yes.
-Many children recover fully with appropriate treatment.
-The earlier the diagnosis, the better the outcome.
-But even children diagnosed late can improve significantly with comprehensive care.
+Many children recover fully with early treatment.
+Even children diagnosed later can improve significantly with appropriate care.

 The Bottom Line